jchen9314/learn-data-engineering/data-lakehouse/dbx_de_prof_exam_prep.md

 ### Stream-static join

 - the latest version of the static delta table is returned each time it is queried in a join operation with a data stream.
+- In stream-static join, the streaming portion of this join drives this join process.
+So, only new data appearing on the streaming side of the join will trigger the processing.
+However, adding new records into the static table will not automatically trigger updates to the results of the stream-static join.

 ### Materialized gold tables